peterhoward42/qt-layout-gen/docs/reference_manual-2.md

       layout    QVBoxLayout
       etc...

-This can be useful when the builder cannot create the whole tree you want because it includes an item that the builder cannot add children to.
+This can be useful to make some dialogues that you are going to bring up independently, or when the builder cannot create the whole tree you want because it includes an item that the builder cannot add children to.
 (Like QGridLayout for example.)
 You can create seperate hierarchies for the children and then add them manually afterwards.
 E.g.